Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Main Results

-Finally, Assumption~\ref{Assmp: ae} corresponds to Assumptions~3.2 and~3.3 of \cite{GangoMaulik}.
-While Assumption~3.2 of \cite{GangoMaulik} on the properties of the matrix $\bH$ remain unchanged, given the almost sure convergence in conclusion, we naturally strengthen the mode of convergence to almost sure from convergence in probability.
+\begin{remark} It is interesting to compare the assumptions in this article with those required to establish convergence in probability and in $L^1$ in \cite{GangoMaulik}.
+Note that Assumption~\ref{Assmp: basic} is same as Assumption~3.1 of \cite{GangoMaulik}.
+Assumption~\ref{Assmp: ae} corresponds to Assumptions~3.2 and~3.3 of \cite{GangoMaulik}.
+Assumption~3.2 of \cite{GangoMaulik} on the properties of the matrix $\bH$ remain unchanged.
+However, given the almost sure convergence in conclusion, we naturally strengthen the assumption to almost sure convergence.
+The methods of proof differ however.
 We further require the truncated generating matrices $\tH_n$ to converge to $\bH$ instead of the generating matrices, as considered in \cite{GangoMaulik}.
-We shall provide sufficient conditions in Proposition~\ref{prop: suff tail ce} for convergence of $\bH_n$, as in \cite{GangoMaulik}, to become equivalent to Assumption~\ref{Assmp: ae}. \eark
+In Remark~\ref{Rem: tail ce} sufficient conditions will be provided for convergence of $\bH_n$, as in \cite{GangoMaulik}, to work.
+Finally, uniform integrability condition in Assumption~3.4 of \cite{GangoMaulik} has been appropriately strengthened in Assumption~\ref{Assmp: unif tail}. \end{remark}

-There are simpler sufficient conditions which imply Assumptions~\ref{Assmp: basic},~\ref{Assmp: unif tail} and~\ref{Assmp: ae} and improve existing results.
-Chapter~V.9.3 of \cite{AthreyaNey}, and Theorem~2.1(a) of \cite{Zhang12} considered the urn model with i.i.d.\ replacement matrices having $L \log_+ L$ moments.
-In the following corollary we show $L^1$ moments suffice.